cosmo0/mame-retroarch-bezel-converter/README.md

     --threads 4
     -e tmp/errors.csv`

-### Publish

-Run `publish.bat` (or copy the commands in your console).

-The binaries will be located in the `out` folder.

 ---

 ## Contribute

-Lay file specs are located in [lay_file_specs.md](lay_files_specs.md).

-It's a regular .Net console app.
-It uses [CommandLine](https://github.com/commandlineparser/commandline) to parse arguments and execute the right verb.

-It's not a very complex app, no surprises.
+Don't hesitate to create issues or pull requests.
+I can't guarantee I'll be quick to respond to them (it might actually take a few years) but they are welcome anyway.

 ## License

 This app uses the MIT license.
 You're free to use it in any project, open source or not, paid or not.

-You can fork it, use part of the code, whatever, have fun.
+You can fork it, use part of the code, sell it, whatever, have fun.

-Please do let me know if it's been useful to you, though, it'll make me happy.
+Please do let me know if it's been useful to you, though.
+It'll make me happy.